Ali-Ai-Dev/APLabGitPractice/README.md

 # APLabGitPractice
-Fixed  some of the  errors
+Fixed  some of the  errors.